MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 Deploy this setting by using Group Policy, or by using the [Office cloud policy service](/DeployOffice/overview-office-cloud-policy-service).

-Alternatively, the following registry value can be used to quickly toggle between using the Azure Information Protection plugin and built-in sensitivity labels in Office apps:
+Alternatively, the following registry value can be used to quickly toggle between using the Azure Information Protection plug-in and built-in sensitivity labels in Office apps:

 |**Registry key**|**Type**|**Value** |
 |:-------|:------:|--------:|